Sign up for Databricks using your existing AWS account

 If you decide at any point to cancel your Databricks subscription, delete all associated resources from your AWS console to prevent continued costs.
 For instructions, see Cancel your Databricks subscription.

-Step 1: Create your first workspace
+Step 1: Sign up for the free trial and create your first workspace

 If you encounter any errors in the deployment process, email onboarding-help@databricks.com for troubleshooting help.